Triple-A syndrome: Presentation

-Individuals affected by AAA have adrenal insufficiency/Addison's disease due to ACTH resistance, alacrima (absence of tear secretion), and achalasia (a failure of a ring of muscle fibers in the lower part of the esophagus to relax) called the lower esophageal sphincter at the cardia (very upper portion of the stomach) The esophagus is the tube that carries food from the mouth to the stomach.
+Individuals affected by AAA have adrenal insufficiency/Addison's disease due to ACTH resistance, alacrima (absence of tear secretion), and achalasia (a failure of a ring of muscle fibers in the lower part of the esophagus to relax) called the lower esophageal sphincter at the cardia (very upper portion of the stomach).
+The esophagus is the tube that carries food from the mouth to the stomach.
 Achalasia delays food going to the stomach and causes dilation of the thoracic esophagus.
-There may also be signs of autonomic dysfunction with AAA, such as pupillary abnormalities, an abnormal reaction to intradermal histamine, abnormal sweating, orthostatic hypotension (low blood pressure with standing), and disturbances of the heart rate.
-Unexplained Hypoglycemia (low blood sugar) is often mentioned as an early sign.
-The disorder has also been associated with mild mental retardation.
+There may also be signs of autonomic dysfunction, such as pupillary abnormalities, an abnormal reaction to intradermal histamine, abnormal sweating, orthostatic hypotension (low blood pressure with standing), and disturbances of the heart rate.
+Unexplained hypoglycemia (low blood sugar) is often mentioned as an early sign.
+The disorder has also been associated with mild intellectual disability.
 The syndrome is highly variable.
 However, one of the most common findings in all patients are the lack of tears.
 Lack of tears with crying is often mentioned in hindsight after the diagnosis has been made.
-AAA Syndrome may be diagnosed in early childhood or in adolescence.
+AAA syndrome may be diagnosed in early childhood or in adolescence.
 The disorder is typically managed by treating the symptoms with hormone replacement for adrenal insufficiency, lubricating drops for the eyes and managing low blood sugars.

 Cause

 Triple-A syndrome is associated with mutations in the AAAS gene which encodes a protein known as ALADIN (ALacrima Achalasia adrenal Insufficiency Neurologic disorder).
 In 2000, Huebner et al. mapped the syndrome to a 6 cM interval on human chromosome 12q13 near the type II keratin gene cluster.
 Since inheritance and gene for the association is known, early diagnosis can allow genetic counseling.
 Furthermore, genotypic heterogeneity has also been documented suggesting that there may be other genes involved in this genetic disorder as well as unknown environmental factors that result in the phenotypic expression of the disease.

 ALADIN protein is a component of the nuclear pore complex, situated toward its cytoplasmic side.
 Mutant ALADIN remains mis-localized in the cytoplasm and causes selective failure of nuclear protein import and hypersensitivity to oxidative stress.
-Mutant ALADIN also causes decreased nuclear import of aprataxin, a repair protein for DNA single-strand breaks, and DNA ligase I. These decreases in DNA repair proteins may allow accumulation of DNA damage that trigger cell death.

-Nucleoporin ALADIN participates in spindle assembly.
+Mutant ALADIN also causes decreased nuclear import of aprataxin, a repair protein for DNA single-strand breaks, and DNA ligase I. These decreases in DNA repair proteins may allow accumulation of DNA damage that trigger cell death.Nucleoporin ALADIN participates in spindle assembly.
 ALADIN is employed in specific meiotic stages, including spindle assembly, and spindle positioning.
 Female mice homozygously null for ALADIN are sterile.